World

 Once you’re familiar with the concept of spread betting, you should have no problem figuring out the ATS standings.

 Our ATS standings aren’t just about the spread, though.
-Results for all three “straight” or “single” bets are included: spreads, moneylines, and totals.
+Results for all three “straight” or “single” bets are included: spreads, moneylines and totals.
+This allows you to leverage even more crucial basketball knowledge when betting.

 Against the Spread (Spread)